 The Benefits Of A Spinning Class

-Without doubt, one of the many benefits of spinning is that it’s easy on your joints.
+Without a doubt, one of the many benefits of spinning is that it’s easy on your joints.
 If you have joint issues, spinning may be a better option than running or other forms of high-intensity cardio.

 Spinning is also an enjoyable form of cardio.
 Riding all together in the studio, wheels spinning, can make you feel like you’re part of a team, plus, the music pumping loudly creates a party atmosphere.
 With all of those endorphins flying around, it’s no wonder people get addicted to spinning classes!